CAcertOrg/cacert-codedocs/source/globals.rst

 .. php:global:: $_SESSION['_config']['securehostname']

-This global variable defines the secure CAcert-website
+This global variable defines the secure CAcert-website, it is set in :file:`/includes/mysql.php`.

 * "secure.cacert.org" for production
 * "       cacert.org" for testing

 .. php:global:: $_SESSION['_config']['tverify']

-    This global variable defines TVERIFY
+This global variable defines TVERIFY, it is set in :file:`/includes/mysql.php`.

 * "tverify.cacert.org" for production
 * "                  " for testing